Seagate/cortx-hare/rfc/3/README.md

     data_units: <int>
     parity_units: <int>
     #
-    # There are several ways of assigning disks to pool.
+    # There are several ways of assigning disks to pool:
     #
     # 1) Use all available disks of all nodes for this pool.
-    #disks: all
+    disks: all
-    # 2) Use one disk per CAS service
+    # 2) Use one disk per CAS service.
     #disks: per_cas
-    # 3) Use first disk on controller
+    # 3) Use the first disk of the controller.
     #disks: first_disk
 ```